- Search The Registry

 George W. Murray

-*This date spotlights the birth of George Washington Murray in 1853.
+*This date marks the birth of George Washington Murray in 1853.
 He was a Black farmer, politician, teacher, and inventor.

 He was born in Rembert (Sumter County) South Carolina, attended public schools, the University of South Carolina and the State Normal Institute at Columbia; graduating in 1876.
 While a farmer, he lectured for the Colored Farmers’ Alliance and participated in local Republican politics.
 He was appointed inspector of customs at the port of Charleston in 1890, the same year he ran (and lost) for the Republican nomination to Congress.
 He tried again and defeated Brayton Miller and Robert Smalls in the “eight ballot box” ruled election.
 This was designed to prevent large numbers of Blacks from voting.